CloudaYolla/aws-serverless-data-lake-workshop/scripts/README.md

 We also prepared a Jupyter Notebook to demonstrate iterative development for data transformations.

-The Kinesis Data Generator tool can be downloaded from here: https://github.com/awslabs/amazon-kinesis-data-generator
+The installation instructions for the Kinesis Data Generator tool can be found here: https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html